vmmunoza/Extracting-Metis-L2-Data/README.md

 # Extracting-Metis-L2-Data

-This repository provides material to help you extract Metis L2 data by running a replica node and using the Web3.js library.
+This repository provides material to help you extract data from Metis L2 by running a replica node and using the Web3.js library.

 ## 1. Run a replica node: